awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-overview.md

 1. Using the authentication token from AWS, AppStream 2\.0 authorizes the user and presents applications to the browser\.

-1. The user chooses an app and is prompted to enter login information for the domain\.
+1. The user chooses an application and is prompted to enter login information for the domain\.

 1. The domain controller is contacted for user authentication\.

 1. After being authenticated with the domain, the user's session starts with domain connectivity\.

-From the user's perspective, the process happens transparently: The user starts at your organization's internal portal and lands at an AppStream 2\.0 application portal, without ever having to supply any AWS credentials\.
+From the user's perspective, the process happens transparently\.
+The user starts at your organization's internal portal and lands at an AppStream 2\.0 application portal, without having to enter AWS credentials\.
 Only Active Directory domain login credentials are required\.

-The administrator's tasks, such as to set up the Active Directory with entitlements and group policies, and to create a domain\-joined application stack, must be completed before the user can initiate this authentication process\.
+Before a user can initiate this process, you must configure Active Directory with the required entitlements and Group Policy settings and create a domain\-joined application stack\.